-S ENATOR ROOT has been nominated for the Presidency by the R. . . . dency by the Republican Club of New York.
+S ENATOR ROOT has been nominated for the Presidency by the Republican Club of New York.

 This is a bully idea.
 In these days of ignorant and wicked attack on private monopolies and the rich who run them, it is refreshing to hear this venerable institution sound a clear note of encouragement to capital.